Rack Manufacturers Institute Releases 2007 Wire Decking Standards

 Are your wire decks up to the industry standard?

-Wire decking is ubiquitous with selective pallet rack–it’s perhaps the most broadly-specified selective rack accessory.
-People use it to when they want pallet support with greater structural strength than other materials, when they want to load boxes or other non-palletized load onto racks, when they want to handle loads that aren’t deep enough to sit on uprights, and when they want to eliminate dust and debris inherent with solid decking materials…
+People use it to when they want pallet support with greater structural strength than other materials, when they want to load boxes or other un-palletized load onto racks, when they want to handle loads that aren’t deep enough to sit on uprights, and when they want to eliminate dust and debris inherent with solid decking materials.

 To be sure your rack decking meets RMI standards, look for the following: